Zain-ul-din/lgu-crawler/.github/readme.md

 ## API Usage

 Developers can use scrapped data on their websites using [Github raw APIS](https://docs.github.com/en/rest/repos/contents?apiVersion=2022-11-28).
-Even though data is public and can be accessed easily using HTTP requests. but decryption is required to make the data human readable.
+Even though data is public and can be accessed easily using HTTP requests but decryption is required to turn data into human readable.

 This is how data encryption works and how you should approach it.